Joaquín Sosa: Club career

 Sosa is a youth academy graduate of Nacional.
-He made his professional debut for the club on 7 April 2021, in second leg of 2020 Championship playoff final against Rentistas.
+He made his professional debut for the club on 7 April 2021 in the second leg of 2020 Championship playoff final against Rentistas.
 Four days later, on 11 April, he joined Rentistas on a season long loan deal.

-Sosa joined Liverpool Montevideo on a season long loan deal in February 2022.
+He joined Liverpool Montevideo on a season long loan deal in February 2022.

 On 17 August 2022, Sosa signed with Bologna in Italy.
+On 4 September 2023, he joined Dinamo Zagreb on a season long deal with a buy-out option.

+On 10 January 2025, Sosa moved on a new loan to Reggiana in Serie B.

 International career

-Sosa is a former Uruguayan youth international.
+Sosa was born in Uruguay and is of Italian descent, holding dual citizenship.
+He is a former Uruguayan youth international.
 He was included in the national team for the 2017 South American U-15 Championship and 2019 South American U-17 Championship.